-Anderson Creek samples are collected 15 m upstream from South Bay Rd.
-Water samples and discharge measurements are collected upstream from the bridge.
-The Anderson Creek hydrograph is mounted in the stilling well on the east side of
+Anderson Creek samples are collected using a sampling pole from the down-stream side of the South Bay Rd. bridge.
+The Anderson Creek hydrograph is mounted in the stilling well on the east side of Anderson Creek, directly adjacent to the bridge over Anderson Creek (South Bay Rd.), approximately 0.5 km from the mouth of the creek.

-&lt;sup>25This hydrograph is no longer maintained by IWS; data are available on the USGS web site at http://waterdata.usgs.gov/nwis/inventory?agency\code=USGS& site\no=12201950.
+&lt;sup>30This hydrograph is no longer maintained by IWS; data are available on the USGS web site at http://waterdata.usgs.gov/nwis/inventory?agency\code=USGS& site no=12201950.